cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 At this stage, your site is already being installed.
 Go to the URL `http://127.0.0.1:8080` to view it (make sure to use the `http` protocol and not `https`).

 :::note Not yet ready
-You may get an error page; this is because, for example, MySQL is not yet fully loaded and Joomla has to wait for it before it can display the installation page.
+You may get an error page `ERR_EMPTY_RESPONSE`; this is because, for example, MySQL is not yet fully loaded and Joomla has to wait for it before it can display the installation page.
 In this case, please wait a little longer ... or read the rest of this article.
 :::

 ### Why joomla-joomlaxxx names?